 While attending the event please take the health and safety of your fellow participants, volunteers, and staff into consideration and practice social distancing, wear a mask, and wash your hands, and/or use hand sanitizer frequently.

-- Published guidelines are non-negotiable and participants are expected to comply with them.
-They represent the agreed-upon procedures and protocols between SCCA National, the BIHR SCCA, and Hawaii County Parks & Recreation.
-Please ensure you read them closely and in their entirety.
+General Event Guidelines: agreed-upon procedures and protocols between SCCA National, the BIHR SCCA, and Hawaii County Parks & Recreation.
+Please ensure you read them closely and in their entirety:

-- State and local orders and guidelines in relation to COVID-19 will be observed.
+- The Latest State and local orders and guidelines in relation to COVID-19 will be observed and supersede any items noted in this document.
 These may change and with little or no notice.

 - Participants that are at higher risk for severe illness, feeling sick or experiencing COVID-19 symptoms such as fever, cough, or shortness of breath, should not attend the event.